 Hibachi Scallops are an incredibly delicious way to enjoy some amazing sea scallops seared to perfection with butter and lemon juice!
-Since scallops cook quickly, it’s also a super fast and easy dinner to have on the table in no time at all!
+Since scallops cook quickly, it's also a super fast and easy dinner to have on the table in no time at all!
 Pair with my quick and easy Yum Yum Sauce for a delicious bite every time!

 The whole family loves seafood here!
 Combine that with our love for all things hibachi-style, and you have simply AMAZING restaurant-quality scallops!!